Attraction of the Week: Southern California’s Marvin Braude Bike Trail

 *Pack with plenty of easily accessible small snacks like granola bars, fruit, a sandwich, and salty chips or crackers.

 *If you haven’t taken your bike out in a while, you may want to get a quick tune up to make sure it is in proper condition.
 Also be sure to check your tires for air!
+If you need to rent a bike, there are plenty of local shops in the area.

 *I recommend eating a light breakfast/lunch before starting your ride.
-You want a little something, but nothing something so filling that it will be bothering your stomach.
+You want a little something, but nothing so filling that it will be bothering your stomach.

 *Take frequent breaks so you do not tire out.
 There are plenty of attractions along the way to recover and refuel for a bit!